NotAMonkeIRL/Multiple-Roblox-Instances/README.md

 > **Important**: This Product is not affiliated with Roblox and is not getting sponsored by Roblox.
 I accept no liability for damages on your computer, while this product is running.

 This Project is made out of fun and to waste some time.
-There may be bugs and you can report them at the issues.
+There may be bugs and you can open an issue to report them and I'll probably fix them.

 # Quick Start Demo